Partisan Officials Overseeing Tight Race in PA Openly Anti-Trump

 “Shapiro cannot be seen as having his thumb on the scale, acting in the dual roles of legal arbiter of the vote and a candidate deeply invested in its outcome,” Pennsylvania GOP Attorney General candidate Heather Heidelbaugh, demanding Shapiro to “appoint a trusted and impartial deputy to oversee any legal questions and disputes in which that office might play a role concerning this election.”

-Others have accused him of actively trying to “steal” the election in Pennsyvlania from the president.
+Others have accused him of actively trying to “steal” the election in Pennsylvania from the president.

-Gov. Wolf, whom Pennsylvanians have referred to as a “dictator” due to his handling of the Chinese coronavirus pandemic, has also publicly expressed his opposition to the president, particularly criticizing him for holding “unsafe” campaign rallies during the campaign despite attending a protest himself.
+Gov. Wolf, who Pennsylvanians have referred to as a “dictator” due to his handling of the Chinese coronavirus pandemic, has also publicly expressed his opposition to the president, particularly criticizing him for holding “unsafe” campaign rallies during the campaign despite attending a protest himself.
 He also once inferred that a senior legal adviser for Trump’s reelection campaign engaged in “hate speech” for “misgendering” Rachel Levine, the state’s transgender Secretary of Health.

 Now Wolf is, essentially, accusing the Trump campaign of engaging in “efforts to disenfranchise Pennsylvania voters.”